Making plans for your finances in Portugal

 Whether you’re moving to Portugal full-time or buying a holiday home, there are many things you must consider.
 For example, you need to know how much you can afford to spend on your property and how you are going to finance the purchase.
 In addition, a vital part of organising your finances in Portugal is understanding the impact currency fluctuations might have on your purchase.
 Finally, you must budget for how much you will need to spend on top of the actual property price.

 Whether you are using your own savings, or re-mortgaging your UK property, there are a number of ways you can finance your new property in Portugal.

 Financing your property

-In addition to the actual purchase price of the property, you need to ensure that your total budget includes enough surplus to cover the buying costs that you will need also need to pay.
+As mentioned above, you need to ensure that your total budget includes a substantial surplus.
+This is to cover the buying costs that you will need also need to pay.
 These include estate agent’s commission, legal fees, property taxes and much more.

 Your Portugal Buying Guide explains each buying cost in further detail to help you through this process.
 Download your guide today.

 Remember money transfers when you organise your finances in Portugal